gridiron-zone/huddle/docs/docs/02-developers/07-faq.md

 To know more about transactions inside the cosmos-SDK based blockchains, check the documentation [here](https://docs.cosmos.network/main/core/transactions.html).

 ### What is a message?
 A (transaction) message is the method that allows you to specify which action(s) should be taken inside a transaction to change the current chain state.
-For example, inside Desmos we can use messages to tell the chain to create a profile, store a post, report a user, etc..
+For example, inside Huddle we can use messages to tell the chain to create a profile, store a post, report a user, etc..

-To know more about all the available messages inside Desmos Modules check the __Developers__ section.
+To know more about all the available messages inside Huddle Modules check the __Developers__ section.

 ### How do I send a transaction?
 Sending a transaction is pretty straight forward.
-All what you need to have is access to an instance of an HD wallet associated with a Desmos account having some `desmos` tokens inside.
+All what you need to have is access to an instance of an HD wallet associated with a Huddle account having some `huddle` tokens inside.
 Once you have it, you simply need to:

 1. Create the proper JSON object containing the message(s) that you want to send as well as the account information of the sender.